Kimyounggun99/Crossing_Direction_Prediction/README.md

 ## 1. Environment
 To ensure compatibility and smooth execution, please provide the following details of your system environment:
-- Operating System (e.g., Ubuntu 20.04, Windows 10)
+- Operating System: Ubuntu 22.04
-- Python version (e.g., Python 3.8)
+- Python version: Python 3.8
-- GPU and CUDA version (if applicable)
+- CUDA version: 12.4
-- Required Python libraries (e.g., PyTorch, OpenMMLab packages)

 ---

 ## 2. Requirements